 Woodlynne is a very small borough located in the state of New Jersey.
-With a population of 2,899 people and just one neighborhood, Woodlynne is the 386th largest community in New Jersey.
-Much of the housing stock in Woodlynne was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 2,909 people and just one neighborhood, Woodlynne is the 386th largest community in New Jersey.
+Woodlynne has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Because occupations involving physical labor dominate the local economy, Woodlynne is generally considered to be a blue-collar town.
-41.21% of the Woodlynne workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Woodlynne, you'll notice that it is more blue-collar than most other communities in America.
+41.21% of Woodlynne’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Woodlynne is a borough of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Woodlynne who work in office and administrative support (12.89%), sales jobs (10.90%), and management occupations (7.29%).

 The citizens of Woodlynne are slightly less educated than the national average of 21.84% for the average city or town: 13.43% of adults in Woodlynne have a bachelor's degree or advanced degree